Attention: Applicants for 2017-2018

 We participate in the match at the R-1 level each year.
+There are two distinct tracks for a total of four slots.
 Application should be made through the Electronic Residency Application Service (ERAS).
-The ERAS Application acceptance cutoff date is Oct.
-31 at midnight.
 Interviews will be held in Jan.
-8 & 9, 2016.
+6 & 7, 2017.
 For more information, see our “How to Apply” page.

 Our program is committed to producing well-trained, academically-oriented orthopaedic surgeons while adhering to all Accreditation Council for Graduate Medical Education (ACGME) and American Board of Orthopaedic Surgery (ABOS) requirements and standards.
 The basic philosophy provides a broadly based orthopaedic education, exposing residents to all major subspecialties.
 The learning environment, protected by strict rules, requires residents to attend all educational activities.

 The five-year orthopaedic residency program provides the resident a well-rounded clinical exposure with graduated responsibilities and exceptional supervised training.
 Residents receive extensive trauma experience, primarily at Miami Valley Hospital, a Level-I Trauma institution, where orthopaedics is an important component of the surgical multidisciplinary team.
 Residents train in pediatric orthopaedics at the Dayton Children's Hospital, providing many outstanding multidisciplinary clinics.
 Our residents receive additional joint replacement and adult reconstruction training at Good Samaritan Hospital, Miami Valley Hospital South, Atrium Medical Center and the Dayton Veterans Affairs Medical Center.